blain1995/100DaysOfCode/logs/days31to40.md

 ### Thoughts:

 I did enjoy today although I think it'll take a little while to get used to.
 I did intend to do more but I am absoloutely exhausted so going to have an early night and try again tomorrow :)

+## Day 39: 8th April 2021

+### Today's progress:

+Continued with some more advanced CSS, however have just been playing around with different parameters so don't have any code of value to upload today!
+Will aim to have something to upload tomorrow :)

+### Thoughts:

+Learning HTML and CSS with the intention of being able to design my own website containing links to all my public talks/publications/social media.
+Hopefully things will get a bit easier as time goes on and my skills develop!